 From the founding of Artisan in 1994, our management has recognized that the success of an investment management firm depends on the talent of its professionals.
 As a result, we have implemented a business model that is designed to attract, develop and retain talented investment professionals by allowing them to focus on portfolio management in an environment conducive to producing their best work on a consistent, long-term basis.
 We have a strong philosophical belief in investment team autonomy and provide each investment team with ample resources and support, without imposing a centralized research function.
-We believe this structure differentiates us from our competitors who function with an integrated structure in which there is less investment team autonomy.
-At the same time, we have experienced business leadership that manages a team of dedicated client service professionals and a centralized infrastructure, and we work to reduce the demands on our investment professionals from responsibilities not directly related to managing their portfolios.
+We have experienced business leadership that manages a team of dedicated client service professionals and a centralized infrastructure.
+We work to reduce the demands on our investment professionals from responsibilities not directly related to managing their portfolios.
 Senior management spends a significant amount of time working with our investment teams on their continued development and identifying and evaluating investment professionals who might be the right fit for our strategy and business model.
 Our rigorous standards are evidenced by the select number of senior investment professionals we have added over the years.
 Over our 16-year history, we have had no significant turnover among our portfolio managers.